-- provide guidelines for the use of lasers and other modalities affecting human tissue
+- provide guidelines for the use of lasers and other modalities affecting living tissue

 - provide for delegation of non-ablative procedures (ablative procedures may only be performed by a physician and may not be delegated)

 - require physician registration with the Board (registration form)

 - require reporting of adverse events (reporting form)

 - persons licensed to practice chiropractic, dentistry, occupational therapy, optometry or physical therapy if the device that affects living tissue is used exclusively for the practice of those branches of the healing arts.

 - persons practicing "body art" as defined by the Department of Public Health.

 - persons using these devices in hospitals as defined in Ala.
 Code § 22-21-20.